oisintheginger/GE1_Ass.Repo_2019/README.md

 ### 	3. The Solar System

 The solar system is created by generating orbit objects.
 Each orbit is positioned at the center of the 'sun' object.
 Each orbit has a child 'planet' which moves along an elliptical path.
 I followed the tutorial to create a 2D flat orbit path, and then expanded on it to create an 'angled' orbit.
-As far as I am aware, the code essentially draws a path for the planet object to follow, akin to the 'trammel' method of drawing an ellipse in technical drawing.
+To explain it simply; the code essentially draws a path for the planet object to follow, akin to the 'trammel' method of drawing an ellipse in technical drawing.
 A visualization can be seen here:

 [![YouTube](http://img.youtube.com/vi/tsAPaHrqKEA/0.jpg)](https://www.youtube.com/watch?v=tsAPaHrqKEA)

+The sine and cosine of the period angle are used for for the x and z axis respectively, to generate the position.
+The angled orbit takes the Tan of the orbit angle multiplied by the z value of the orbit.

+The solar system is randomly generated at the start of the game.
+The angle and speed and how elliptical the path is randomised.
+Each of the planets and the sun object react to the beat of the music playing.

+When the player gets too close to a planet, the planet stops in its orbit, lerps its rotation to target the player and shoots projectiles at the player to jostle them.
+The planets each have an ammunition pool from which to pull.
+This means that